someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 ## Getting Started

-To get started, configure Resoto to use your [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig) or copy the relevant sections as described in [Configure Kubernetes Resource Collection](/docs/getting-started/configure-cloud-resource-collection/kubernetes).
+To get started, configure Resoto to use your [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig) or copy the relevant sections as described in [Configure Kubernetes Access](/docs/getting-started/configure-cloud-provider-access/kubernetes).

 ```bash
 > config edit resoto.worker